tableau/hyper-db/website/docs/sql/external/location.md

 Hyper's Azure support is highly optimized by using techniques such as concurrent requests, request hedging and prefetching.
-For maximum performance, ensure that you have a high network bandwidth to Azure Blobl Storage, e.g. by running HyperAPI directly on Microsoft Azure compute.
+For maximum performance, ensure that you have a high network bandwidth to Azure Blob Storage, e.g. by running HyperAPI directly on Microsoft Azure compute.

 ## Multiple files